JoshLocke/FS-Laws/A Resolution to Improve Impeachments.md

 **§2 ENACTMENT**

-&nbsp;&nbsp;&nbsp; (a) This resolution shall go into effect as an Act of Congress upon the completion of the constitutionally required processes.
+&nbsp;&nbsp;&nbsp; (a) This resolution shall only go into effect upon the passage of, “The 2022 Improved Impeachments Resolution”

 <br/>